|

 What

-Happens After You File If you
+After You File If

-court appearance, some
+date of your court appearance, some judges

-date, and tell you their decision only then.
+appointed court date, and tell you their

-common reason for a PC to be denied is that it was "untimely" - not
+most common reason for a PC to be denied

-filed on time.
-But I have often seen judges deny PC's for other
+time.
+But I have often seen judges

-reasons having no basis in law.
+basis in law.
 Some examples:

 Further